 Universal Review Date - The date a new annual review period begins.
-December 1st will be the Universal Review Date for the Divisions of SCDA (Exceptions: "probationary" and "trial" employees).
+December 1st will be the Universal Review Date for the Divisions of SCDA (Exceptions: "probationary" employees).

 Abbreviated EPMS Review - Any performance appraisal that evaluates an employee's performance for a period of less than 12 months.
-(Exceptions: trial period reviews and warning notice reviews)
+(Exceptions: warning notice reviews)